-Media binging, just like walks on the beach or picnics in the park, has become an essential summer activity.
-While many of us have blown through multiple seasons of television or held our own movie marathons, these last, lazy days of summer are perfect for soaking up the sun with a new series.
-It’s the perfect time to relax, unwind with a good story, and catch up on your TBR.
+Media binging has become an essential activity during these past few months.
+While many of us have blown through multiple seasons of television or held our own movie marathons, right now is the perfect time to relax, unwind with a good story, and catch up on your TBR.
 So why not knock three out in a row?
-Here are some of our favorite completed trilogies that are just perfect for an end of summer readathon.
+Here are some of our favorite completed trilogies that you can read before the year ends.

-Trilogies You Can Binge Before The School Year Starts
+Trilogies You Can Binge Before the Year Ends

-2. The Summer I Turned Pretty by Jenny Han
+8. The Summer I Turned Pretty series by Jenny Han

 Nothing encapsulates the excitement and possibility of summer quite like summer love.
 And who better to take you through the throws of first love than Jenny Han?
 Belly arrives to spend the summer once again with Conrad and Jeremiah, brothers who suddenly seem to take notice at Belly blossoming before them.
 Seasons pass, and Belly has to reconcile the affections of her childhood friends with her own feelings.
 Emotional and nostalgic, it’s the perfect endcap to the season.

 Vane doesn’t know how he managed to survive a catastrophic tornado that took the lives of his parents.
 But Audra, a sylph who can harness the magic of the wind, does, and it could put them both in mortal peril.
 Audra also happens to be Vane’s guardian, and the secrets brewing between them amidst a budding love threatens to destroy them all.
 Get yourself caught up in an adventure and romance as sweeping as the mightiest of winds.

 10. To All the Boys I’ve Loved Before series by Jenny Han